Setting Up Fcitx for Chinese and Japanese Language Input on Ubuntu Xenial 16.04

-1. Install the following packages via the Ubuntu Software centre or apt-get: fcitx fcitx-sunpinyin fcitx-mozc
+1. Install the following packages via the Ubuntu Software Centre or apt-get: fcitx fcitx-sunpinyin fcitx-mozc

-If you are using Unity, you will first have to tell Gnome not to block external applications from changing keyboard layouts (Ubuntu 16.04 uses mostly Gnome 3.18, but also has components from 3.14 and 3.20).
-Run this in a terminal: gsettings set org.gnome.settings-daemon.plugins.keyboard active false Then, in the same window as for step 3 above, select each input method in turn and click the “Settings” button at the bottom of the window (the gear symbol in Ubuntu’s default icon set).
-Select the keyboard layout you want to be associated with that input method in the dialogue box that comes up.
+If you're on Unity, you'll need to instruct Gnome not to block external applications from switching keyboard layouts (Ubuntu 16.04 is mostly based on Gnome 3.18, but also uses components from 3.14 and 3.20).
+Open a terminal and run this: gsettings set org.gnome.settings-daemon.plugins.keyboard active false Then, head back to the Fcitx configuration window from step 3 above.
+Select each input method one by one, click the “Settings” button (the one with the gear icon), and choose the keyboard layout you want to associate with that input method.

 sunpinyin,cn